code4nova/ingredient.guru/README.md

 # ingredient.guru
-This is the central repo for work on the Ingredient.guru project
+Contains all the data essential to the IngredientGuru Project